mskian/Ghost-Blog-Nginx-and-Host-Configuration/README.md

 <p>Every Month we will update this Respository</p>
 <p>After Configuration test</p>

-<p>Maintained by Santhoshveer</p>
+<p>Maintained by Santhosh veer</p>

-Here is Full Installation Guide to Install Ghost CMS on Ubuntu with Free SSL and HTTP/2 - <a href="https://itrendbuzz.com/install-ghost-blog-cms-on-ubuntu/">Read</a>
+Here is Full Installation Guide to Install Ghost CMS on Ubuntu with Free SSL and HTTP/2 - <a href="https://itrendbuzz.com/install-ghost-blog-cms-on-ubuntu/">Read Now</a>

 (C) 2017 Itrendbuzz.com.